-We have audited the accompanying financial statements of Kentucky School for the Blind Charitable Foundation, Inc. (the Foundation) which comprise the statements of financial position as of June 30, 2019 and 2018, the related statements of activities, functional expenses and cash flows for the years then ended, and the related notes to the financial statements.
+We have audited the accompanying financial statements of Kentucky School for the Blind Charitable Foundation, Inc. which comprise the statements of financial position as of June 30, 2020 and 2019, the related statements of activities, functional expenses and cash flows for the years then ended, and the related notes to the financial statements.